getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mesh_im.rst

      "!a" is the complementary of the domain of a (i.e. it is the domain where a(x)>0)

     The first levelset is always referred to with "a", the second with "b", and so on.

      for intance INSIDE(a*b*c)

-    CAUTION: this integration method will be defined only on the element cut by the level-set.
+    CAUTION: this integration method will be defined only on elements cut by the level-set.
 For the 'ALL', 'INSIDE' and 'OUTSIDE' options it is mandatory to use the method ``gf_mesh_im_set(mesh_im MI, 'integ')`` to define the integration method on the remaining elements.

   ``MIM = gf_mesh_im(mesh m, [{integ im|int im_degree}])``